 The case stems from a fictional lawsuit brought by the Ames County Board of Commissioners, in Ames state court, against Energon U.S.A., which is headquartered in Ames.
 In a public nuisance complaint based in state common law, Ames County argued that the sale, production, and marketing of fossil fuels by Energon contributed to climate change that directly harmed Ames County.
 In response, Energon immediately filed a motion to remove the case to federal court, insisting that federal common law should apply, given the multistate, and even global, origin of greenhouse gases.
 After losing in both the district court and court of appeals on that issue, Energon asked the Supreme Court to weigh in.

-‘No one state can subject its own law beyond its borders’
+‘No one state can project its own law beyond its borders’

 “An interstate problem requires an interstate solution,” began Samantha Neal ’23, oralist for the Lani Guinier Memorial Team, which represented the petitioner, Energon.
 Her team members included Daniel Ergas ’23, Gillian Hannahs ’23, Emily Hatch ’23, Natalie Tsang ’23, and second oralist Sierra Polston ’23.